dev-ahmedhany/printf/README.md

 %[flag][width][.precision][length]specifier
 ```

-The fields in brackets are optional, a spec must be provided, and the fields must appear in the same order as the pattern provided above.
-If a spec isn't provided (or the format specifier is invalid) and the format specifier is at the end of the format string an error occurs.
-On the contrary, if the spec isn't provided (or the format specifier is invalid) and the format specifier is not at the end of the string, the raw invalid format specifier is printed as is.
+The fields in brackets are optional, a specifier must be provided, and the fields must appear in the same order as the pattern provided above.
+If a specifier isn't provided (or the format specifier is invalid) and the format specifier is at the end of the format string an error occurs.
+On the contrary, if the specifier isn't provided (or the format specifier is invalid) and the format specifier is not at the end of the string, the raw invalid format specifier is printed as is.

 ### Supported Flags